-Four of the Biggest Data Security Risks for Businesses in 201914
+Four of the Biggest Data Security Risks for Businesses14

-Data breaches made plenty of headlines in 2018, and malicious attacks on organizations large and small will continue to impact businesses in many ways.
+Data breaches have made plenty of headlines the past few years, and malicious attacks on organizations large and small will continue to impact businesses in many ways.

 We’ve seen how data security issues maligned household names from Facebook and FedEx to Marriot and Macy’s.
 Even the U.S. Airforce was the victim of a military data breach when a hacker who gained access to a captain’s computer stole classified information and sold it on the dark web.